7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Application-Services.md

 - Azure App Services you supports the following runtimes: .NET, .NET Core, Java Ruby, node.js, PHP, Python
 - Azure App services can also run docker single or multi-containers

-Azure App service has built-in auto scale support and will increase or decrease the resources allocated to run your app as needed, depending on the demand.
+Azure App services has built-in auto scaling support that can increase or decrease the resources allocated to run your app as needed, depending on the demand.

 Azure App service makes it easy to implement common:
 - Azure DevOps